OtienohOwinoh/Meditation-Zone/README.md

 To get started with the project,you will be required to clone this repository.
 Clone it here

+## Prerequisites
+You need an IDE of your choice (preferably Visual Studio Code).
+You will need a browser (preferably Chrome) to view the webpage.
+You need to have installed npm and JSON-server on your local machine.

+## Setup
+Clone the project using these links depending on your local environment using https or ssh

 Run
 ### ```npm install --prefix client```